Mobility hub in Hyllie

 Photographers: manthey kula

-As one of ten international teams Manthey Kula has delivered a proposal for a National memorial in commemoration of the terror attacks of 22 july 2011 in the new Government quarters in Oslo.
+As one of ten international teams Manthey Kula delivered a proposal for a National memorial in commemoration of the terror attacks of 22 july 2011 in the new Government Quarter in Oslo.

 Entrance roof